Toenail Fungus Treatment Singapore

 At the end of each session, we provide tailored advice to your specific condition that helps prevent reinfection.

-NAIL DEBRIDEMENT → GEL APPLICATION → PACT Med APPLICATION
+NAIL DEBRIDEMENT → GEL APPLICATION → PACT MED APPLICATION OR TOEFX LIGHT THERAPY

-Our podiatry clinic offers pain-free and effective therapy modalities that aim to provide relief and improve patient outcomes.
+From foot corn removal to shockwave therapy for chronic heel discomfort, our podiatry and wart removal clinic in Singapore offers gentle and clinically guided therapy modalities that aim to provide relief and improve patient outcomes.

-We combine the latest technology for fungal infection treatment with modern podiatric techniques to support your recovery process.
+We use selected podiatry instruments for nail fungal infection treatments and incorporate modern podiatric approaches to support your recovery process.

 Take steps towards managing fungal infections and working towards your recovery goals with our assistance!